mtuomiko/citybikeapp/README.md

       the loading completes.
 3. City Bike App is found at [http://localhost:8080](http://localhost:8080)

-You can pull down the compose setup with `docker compose down`
+You can pull down the compose setup with `docker compose --profile dataloader down -v`

 ## Functionality